barry4356/finance_weekly_reports/Report.md

 The chart above shows the amount of value in our accounts, compared to our debt

 ## Notes
 * 9/18  First Paycheck From NGC, started fresh set of reports
+* 10/01 Payed off some debt, but overall debt:value improved